t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

     return steering_vector[:, 1, :]
 ```

+With this function defined, we isolate the layer we're interested in and send
+our two tokens as arguments.

 ```{code-cell}
 layer_id = 10
 name = tl.utils.get_act_name("attn_out", layer_id)
 steering_vector = make_steering_vector(".", "!", name = name)
 ```

-Finally, write a **hook** that will modify the activations at our specified
+Finally, we write our own hook.
-layer using the steering vector.
 During a forward pass, the model calls this
-function when it reaches the layer.
+function when it reaches the component stored at `name` above.
+What the
+function does is extremely simple: it adds the steering vector to the model
+activations.
+Again, this is just the second step in the analogy setup for
+static embeddings.

+We also supply an optional `coef` parameter.
+As we'll see below, this helps us
+control the effect our steering vector has on the activations.

 ```{code-cell}
 def steer(activations, hook, steering_vector = None, coef = 1.0):